Professional Employer Organizations (PEO)

 PEOs provide several key benefits for smaller organizations.
 They reduce the need for larger in-house human resources teams.
 PEOs can often offer better benefits options to employees at smaller companies by leveraging economies of scale across many small businesses that collectively work with the PEO.

-PEOs vs. HR Management Software
+PEO Companies vs. HR Management Software

-PEOs and HR management software platforms can look very similar and overlap in many technical areas.
-For instance, they both provide the software tools for conducting and managing a business’s HR processes.
+PEO and HR management software platforms can look very similar and overlap in many technical areas.
+For instance, they both provide software tools for conducting and managing a business’s HR processes.
 However, HR management software leaves the HR administration and management processes themselves to companies’ internal HR personnel.
 In contrast, PEOs go a step further by outsourcing and automating many, or most, of those processes entirely.
 However, PEOs are less likely to have some of the strategic HR tools, like specialized performance management tools.

 PEO Features and Capabilities